San Leo

 San Leo (San Lé) is a comune (municipality) in the Province of Rimini in the Italian region Emilia-Romagna, located about 135 km southeast of Bologna and about 35 km southwest of Rimini.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 San Leo borders the following Italian municipalities: Maiolo, Montecopiolo, Monte Grimano, Novafeltria, Sassofeltrio, Torriana, Verucchio, as also, in the independent State of San Marino, Acquaviva, Chiesanuova, and the City of San Marino.

 San Leo is the location of a large fortress, situated at an elevation of 600 m above sea level.
 The San Leo Co-Cathedral is a Romanesque church.

 History

+San Leo was served by the Rimini–Novafeltria railway, beginning with a terminus in Torello in 1921.
+The government of San Marino had expressed its desire for a station in the locality from the railway's planning in 1905, committing 1,000 lire annually for fifty years for the station.
+With the exception of the years of operation of the Rimini–San Marino railway (1932–44), San Marino-Torello was the closest railway connection to San Marino.
+On 18 June 1922, the railway was extended to Mercantino Marecchia, with stops in Pietracuta and just after the Torrente Mazzocco.
+The railway closed in 1960.
+The station buildings of Torello and Pietracuta are extant, with the latter being residential property.

+San Leo was also supposed to be served by the Santarcangelo–Urbino railway, also known as the subappenine railway, which would have connected Santarcangelo di Romagna with Urbino.
+The project was intended to provide an inland alternative to the Bologna–Ancona railway, whose coastal position made it vulnerable to bombardment.
+It was abandoned in 1933, but some tracks had already been laid in the section from Santarcangelo to San Leo.
+Some of these tracks were reused by the Rimini–Novafeltria railway along a new post-war alignment.
+Viaducts of the former Novafeltria route are still extant among farmland, as well as a tunnel in Il Peggio built for the subappenine railway, which became a mushroom farm.

 After the referendum of 17 and 18 December 2006, San Leo was detached from the Province of Pesaro and Urbino (Marche) to join Emilia-Romagna and the Province of Rimini on 15 August 2009.